Hugh Kennard: Civilian aviation

 After he left the Royal Air Force, Kennard became an entrepreneur in civilian aviation.
 He founded or became director of, several airlines and aviation-related companies, including Air Kruise, which ran Ramsgate Airport, and Silver City Airways.
 In 1946, Kennard formed Air Kruise at Lympne Airport.
 In August of that year, Kennard took delivery of the first civilian Miles Messenger, G-AHZS, from Miles Aircraft Ltd. The handover was made at Heston Aerodrome.
 Air Kruise operated Airspeed Consuls, Auster Autocrats, Miles Messengers, Miles Geminis and Percival Proctors.
 They also operated de Havilland Dragon Rapides.

 Kennard and his wife came second in the 1946 Folkestone Trophy Air Race, the first to be held at Lympne after the war.
 In 1948 Kennard formed Skyfotos, which specialised in the commercial aerial photography of shipping passing through the English Channel and was based at Lympne and Ramsgate.
 In October the same year, Kennard formed the Kent Coast Flying Club, which was based at Lympne and replaced the Cinque Ports Flying Club, which had folded on 1 October.
 Amongst the aircraft operated was Miles Magister G-AKJX.
 In 1953, Air Kruise moved from Lydd to Ramsgate.

 In 1958, Kennard formed Aircraft Engineering and Maintenance Ltd at Ramsgate.
 The company overhauled aircraft engine gearboxes, hydraulic systems and instruments.
 As of 2011, AEM is known as Aviation Engineering & Maintenance Ltd and is a part of Rio Tinto Zinc.

 Kennard was joint managing director of Silver City Airways until his resignation in November 1960.
 In May 1961, Kennard formed a new airline, which was to be based at Rochester Airport.
 This airline was Air Ferry.
 For operational reasons, Manston Airport was chosen as the base.
 Air Ferry commenced operations on 30 March 1963.

-In November 1964, Kennard formed Invicta International Airlines at Manston, following a takeover of Air Ferry by Air Holdings Ltd. Although based at Manston, the head office was at Ramsgate.
-On 3 January 1969, Invicta International was merged with British Midland.
-Invicta became "British Midland – Invicta Cargo.
+In November 1964, Kennard formed Invicta Airways Limited at Manston, following a takeover of Air Ferry by Air Holdings Ltd. Although based at Manston, the head office was at Ramsgate.
+On 3 January 1969, Invicta was merged with British Midland, creating "British Midland – Invicta Cargo".

 The merger was forced by London merchant bank Minster Trust.
-In July, the air cargo operation was sold back to Kennard, who formed a new company, Invicta Airways (1969) Ltd. In February 1973, European Ferries Group acquired a 76% holding of Invicta.
+In July, the air cargo operation was sold back to Kennard, who formed a new company, Invicta Airways (1969) Ltd. In February 1973, European Ferries Group acquired a 76% holding of Invicta, by now trading as Invicta International Airlines.
 On 30 September 1975, Invicta ceased operations as a result of European Ferries decision to cease airline operations.

 In February 1976, the assets of Invicta were bought by Universal Air Transport Sales, which Kennard had set up.
 Invicta was sold in 1980, Kennard left the company and established a business at Canterbury restoring classic cars.